Dynamic Object Removal and Spatio-Temporal RGB-D Inpainting via Geometry-Aware Adversarial Learning: Experimental Evaluation

 In \tabref{tab:ablation_i2i}, we present results of the ablation study to assess the influence of various design choices on the performance of our proposed image-to-image translation model.
 The basic model~A consisting of disjoint individually trained coarse inpainting and depth completion networks only with the pixel-wise $L_1$ reconstruction loss and depth smoothness loss achieves an FID score of $9.40$, FVD score of $120.52$ and a RMSE of $\SI{9.36}{\meter}$.
 In model~B, we concatenate the inpainted image with the depth map and feed it as an input to the depth completion network, and train it end-to-end with the coarse inpainting network.
 This leads to a small drop of $3.37$ in the FID score and an increase of $7.72$ in the FVD score which indicates that the smoothness loss employed on the depth completion network causes the coarse inpainting network to produce a blurry output.
 However, this improves the performance of the depth completion network yielding a RMSE of $\SI{8.94}{\meter}$.
 In order to optimize the joint model more effectively, we employ our loss-aware scheduled teacher forcing in model~C which also prevents the gradient from the depth completion network to flow into the coarse inpainting network.
 This leads to an improvement over model A in both the FID and FVD scores by $1.36$ and $29.70$ respectively.

 Subsequently, we introduce temporal context in model~D by incorporating our recurrent gated feedback mechanism in the refinement network.
 This leads to an improvement of $0.97$ in the FID score, $45.26$ in the FVD score, and a large improvement yielding a RMSE of $\SI{8.11}{\meter}$.
+These resulting metrics show the importance of mutual supervision of RGB and depth networks, and employing inpainted depth maps to achieve the geometry-aware approach.
 Visualizations analyzing the learning gating masks are shown in \secref{sec:appendixGatingViz}.
 We then employ adversarial training in model~E which enforces the distributions of both spatial and temporal features of the generated frames to be indistinguishable from the groundtruth.
 This model achieves an FID score of $1.47$, a FVD score of $46.99$, and also reduces the RMSE by $\SI{0.21}{\meter}$ as the depth inpainting is conditioned on better image inpainting.
 Finally, we guide the optimization process by enforcing perceptual and style consistency of learned features which further improves the FID and FVD scores by $0.47$ and $19.16$ respectively, in addition to improving the RMSE by $\SI{0.13}{\meter}$.